ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 Note that because we are calling a partial from outside the current `app/views/posts` folder, we must specify the folder that our author partial is coming from by calling `render 'authors/author'`.

 This code may look ok at first, but it poses some problems.
-The reason why is because when calling the partial authors/author, we are not being explicit about that partial's dependencies.
+When we render the partial authors/author, we are not being explicit about that partial's dependencies.
-A dependency of code is information or data that the code requires in order to work.
-So in this case, the dependency of the author partial is the instance variable @author.
+A dependency is data that the code requires in order to work (like passing a variable into a method).
+In this case, the dependency of the author partial is the instance variable @author.
 Without that instance variable, the code won't work.
-But unfortunately, that dependency is defined far away in the controller.
+Unfortunately, that dependency is defined far away in the controller.
 This is not so hot.
-Here's why: let's say our team's designer comes along and tells us we no longer want to display author information with each post - just the post itself.
+Imagine that our team's designer tells us we no longer want to display author information with each post - just the post itself.
-Ok, so we just delete the line `<%= render 'authors/author' %>` right?
-Well, unfortunately, we forgot to remove the @author instance variable in the controller as well, because the dependency was not explicit.
+We can just delete the line `<%= render 'authors/author' %>` right?
+Unfortunately, we forgot to remove the @author instance variable in the controller as well, because the dependency was not explicit.
 This mistake likely would have been avoided if whenever we called the partial, we also specified the data that the code relied on by passing through local variables.

-Cool, so let's now see how local variables make our code more explicit.
+Let's see how local variables make our code more explicit.
 This is what the entire show view looks like:
 `app/views/posts/show.html.erb`
 ```erb